 I went with Magnolia Homes by Kilz color Spontaneous in Eggshell on the frame.
 Adding 1 coat of this Matte Polycrylic really helped the color pop.
 For the table top, I used 2 coats of Watco’s Danish Oil Finish in Medium Walnut.
 I love this product, just pour it on and spread around for a nice finish.
 I did follow it up with 2 coats of the Matte Polycrylic too.
 The Danish Oil Finish is nice, but adding the polycrylic gave the finish a depth that feels more professional and high-end.

 Hello, DIY friends!
-You can download the bench plans here.
+You can download the Laundry Table plans here.
 These plans are currently free to email subscribers and for personal use only.
 They cannot be shared or sold without my permission.
 Please let me know if you have any questions and enjoy your build! 🙂

 Looking for a big bench for your backyard?
 Check out my L-Shaped Backyard Bench tutorial.